White hand holding new student medical insurance form over dark blue background

 Employer-provided health insurance

-The Affordable Care Act (ACA) changed the law to ensure young adults could stay on their parents’ health insurance until they’re 26 years old.
+The Affordable Care Act (ACA) changed the law to ensure young adults could stay on their parents’ health insurance until they were 26 years old.
 For many student-athletes and their parents, this may be the easiest way to meet the NCAA’s minimum health insurance requirements.
 Parents or guardians who currently have insurance offered through an employer may need to reassess the coverage limits.
-Per NCAA rules, students must have insurance with coverage that at least matches the coverage provided by the Catastrophic Injury Insurance Program deductible ($90,000).
+Per NCAA rules, students must have insurance with coverage that at least matches the coverage provided by the Catastrophic Injury Insurance Program, which can provide support for students who are majorly injured and exceed the $90,000 deductible in medical expenses for their intercollegiate-related injury.
+(It's important to note a student does not have to be considered "catastrophically" injured to receive the benefits.)
 Keep in mind that an increase in coverage can result in higher premiums.

 Private and marketplace health insurance options